 >> Link YouTube: Preview of the book below (at 0:24)Rosa do Deserto é ADENIUM, com 11 espécies = 2ª Parte

 A video about the differences:

 >> Link YouTube:Adenium Obesum VS Arabicum - Desert Rose Comparison

 You see, it's not too difficult to differentiate Arabicum & Obesum desert roses.
 For us, we remember the Arabicum as the Big Guy.

 We don't have a nickname for the Obesum yet, but we're thinking about the Popular Guy, maybe?!
 Hopefully the post has given you a better idea of how to identify these two species when you get one for yourself.

-If you want a much more in-depth look into these two gorgeous beauties, here are:
+If you want a deeper dive into these two gorgeous beauties, here are:

-For an endless exploration into the Adenium family, click this post card right here:
+For an endless exploration into the Adenium family, check out The Adenium Species List:

 Share or pin this post!Follow my blog with Bloglovin